aranne/File-Storage-and-Search/README.md

 #### Basic Mergesort
 If your program sees the merge method --basic, it will implement a standard mergesort of the keys in input.bin.
 The program should perform the following steps.

-Open input.bin and read its contents in 1000-key blocks using the input buffer.
+1. Open input.bin and read its contents in 1000-key blocks using the input buffer.

-Sort each block and write it to disk as a run file.
+2. Sort each block and write it to disk as a run file.
 You can use any in-memory sorting algorithm you want (e.g., C's qsort() function).
 Name each run file index-file.n, where n is a 3-digit run identifier, starting at 0.
 For example, if the input index file is input.bin, the run files would be named

           input.bin.000

           input.bin.001

           input.bin.002

           ...

-Open each run file and buffer part of its contents into the input buffer.
+3. Open each run file and buffer part of its contents into the input buffer.
 The amount of each run you can buffer will depend on how many runs you are merging (e.g., merging 50 runs using the 1000-key input buffer allows you to buffer 20 keys per run).

-Merge the runs to produce sorted output.
+4. Merge the runs to produce sorted output.
 Use the output buffer to write the results in 1000-key chunks as binary data to sort.bin.

-Whenever a run's buffer is exhausted, read another block from the run file.
+5. Whenever a run's buffer is exhausted, read another block from the run file.
 Continue until all run files are exhausted.

 You must record how much time it takes to complete the basic mergesort.
 This includes run creation, merging, and writing the results to sort.bin.

-Note.
-You will never be asked to merge more than 1000 runs in Step 3.
+**Note.** You will never be asked to merge more than 1000 runs in Step 3.
 This guarantees there will always be enough memory to assign a non-empty buffer to each run.
 #### Multistep Mergesort
 If your program sees the merge method --multistep, it will implement a two-step mergesort of the keys in input.bin.
 The program should perform the following steps.

-Create the initial runs for input.bin, exactly like the basic mergesort.
+1. Create the initial runs for input.bin, exactly like the basic mergesort.

-Merge a set of 15 runs to produce a super-run.
+2. Merge a set of 15 runs to produce a super-run.
 Open the first 15 run files and buffer them using your input buffer.
 Merge the 15 runs to produce sorted output, using your output buffer to write the results as binary data to a super-run file.

-Continue merging sets of 15 runs until all of the runs have been processed.
+3. Continue merging sets of 15 runs until all of the runs have been processed.
 Name each super-run file index-file.super.n, where n is a 3-digit super-run identifier, starting at 0.
 For example, if the input file is input.bin, the super-run files would be named

         input.bin.super.000

         input.bin.super.001

         input.bin.super.002

         ...

-Note.
-If the number of runs created in Step 1 is not evenly divisible by 15, the final super-run will merge fewer than 15 runs.
+**Note.** If the number of runs created in Step 1 is not evenly divisible by 15, the final super-run will merge fewer than 15 runs.

-Merge all of the super-runs to produce sorted output.
+4. Merge all of the super-runs to produce sorted output.
 Use the input buffer to read part of the contents of each super-run.
 Use the output buffer to write the results in 1000-key chunks as binary data to sort.bin.

 You must record how much time it takes to complete the multistep mergesort.
 This includes initial run creation, merging to create super-runs, merging super-runs, and writing the results to sort.bin.

-Note.
-You will never be asked to merge more than 1000 super-runs in Step 3.
+**Note.** You will never be asked to merge more than 1000 super-runs in Step 3.
 This guarantees there will always be enough memory to assign a non-empty buffer to each super-run.
 #### Replacement Selection Mergesort
 If your program sees the merge method --replacement, it will implement a mergesort that uses replacement selection to create runs from the values in input.bin.
 The program should perform the following steps.

-Divide your input buffer into two parts: 750 entries are reserved for a heap H1 ...
+1. Divide your input buffer into two parts: 750 entries are reserved for a heap H1 ...
 H750, and 250 entries are reserved as an input buffer B1 ...
 B250 to read keys from input.bin.

-Read the first 750 keys from input.bin into H, and the next 250 keys into B. Rearrange H so it forms an ascending heap.
+2. Read the first 750 keys from input.bin into H, and the next 250 keys into B. Rearrange H so it forms an ascending heap.

-Append H1 (the smallest value in the heap) to the current run, managed through the output buffer.
+3. Append H1 (the smallest value in the heap) to the current run, managed through the output buffer.
 Use replacement selection to determine where to place B1.

-If H1 ≤ B1, replace H1 with B1.
+  * If H1 ≤ B1, replace H1 with B1.

-If H1 > B1, replace H1 with H750, reducing the size of the heap by one.
+  * If H1 > B1, replace H1 with H750, reducing the size of the heap by one.
 Replace H750 with B1, increasing the size of the secondary heap by one.

   Adjust H1 to reform H into a heap.

-Continue replacement selection until H is empty, at which point the current run is completed.
+4. Continue replacement selection until H is empty, at which point the current run is completed.
 The secondary heap will be full, so it replaces H, and a new run is started.

-Run creation continues until all values in input.bin have been processed.
+5. Run creation continues until all values in input.bin have been processed.
 Name the runs exactly as you did for the basic mergesort (i.e., input.bin.000, input.bin.001, and so on).

-Merge the runs to produce sorted output, exactly like the merge step in the basic mergesort.
+6. Merge the runs to produce sorted output, exactly like the merge step in the basic mergesort.

 You must record how much time it takes to complete the replacement selection mergesort.
 This includes replacement selection run creation, merging the replacement selection runs, and writing the results to sort.bin.

-Note.
-You will never be asked to merge more than 1000 runs in Step 6.
+**Note.** You will never be asked to merge more than 1000 runs in Step 6.
 This guarantees there will always be enough memory to assign a non-empty buffer to each run.
-## Programming Environment
-All programs must be written in C, and compiled to run on the remote.eos.ncsu.edu Linux server.
-Any ssh client can be used to access your Unity account and AFS storage space on this machine.

-## Assignment 4
+## B-Tree
 ## Introduction
-The goals of this assignment are two-fold:
+The goals are two-fold:
 1. To introduce you to searching data on disk using B-trees.
 2. To investigate how changing the order of a B-tree affects its performance.
 Index File
-During this assignment you will create, search, and manage a binary index file of integer key values.
+We will create, search, and manage a binary index file of integer key values.
 The values stored in the file will be specified by the user.
 You will structure the file as a B-tree.
 ## Program Execution
 Your program will be named assn_4 and it will run from the command line.
 Two command line arguments will be specified: the name of the index file, and a B-tree order.
 ```